Questaal Home

 Make the GW dynamical self-energy

 This section makes the dynamical self-energy Σ(k,ω).
 You must complete the prior step before doing this one.
-Note only the diagonal elements of Σ are calculated.
+Note only the diagonal elements of Σ(k,ω) are calculated.

-The following instructions should create SEComg.UP and SEComg.DN.
+The instructions in this section should create SEComg.UP and SEComg.DN.
 These files contain Σ(k,ω), albeit in a not particularly readable format; they will be translated to another format when postprocessing steps are performed.

-If you repeating this section, clean the directory by removing these files
+If you repeat this section, clean the directory by removing these files

 touch se